 A scheduled cultural burn will temporarily close the Johnson Ranch Open Space in San Luis Obispo on Friday, according to the City of San Luis Obispo.

-The proposed five-acre burn will be led by Indigenous fire practitioners and aims to revitalize plants, reduce wildfire risk, enhance habitat, and broadly maintain native ecosystems.
+Indigenous fire practitioners will lead the five-acre burn which aims to revitalize plants, reduce wildfire risk, enhance habitat, and broadly maintain native ecosystems.

 The City Parks and Recreation Director has authorized specific members of the yak titʸu titʸu yak tiłhini Northern Chumash Tribe to stay overnight on the property in support of the cultural burn.